• Skip to primary navigation

 Summary

-On December 22, 2025, the Provincial Municipality of Nauta-Loreto approved a local ordinance recognizing the rights of native stingless bees, making Loreto the second region in Peru to do so.
+On December 22, 2025, the Provincial Municipality of Nauta-Loreto approved a municipal ordinance (N°17-2025) recognizing the rights of native stingless bees, making Loreto the second region in Peru to do so.
 The ordinance establishes that stingless bees have the fundamental right to exist and flourish in a healthy environment, without pollution, habitat loss, climate change, human activity or other threats getting in the way of their survival.

 Stingless bees are the oldest bee species on the planet.
 About half of the world’s 500 known species live in the Amazon, and Peru is home to at least 175 species.
 The bees play vital roles in the Peruvian Amazon rainforest ecosystem and are responsible for pollinating more than 80% of the flora, including crops like cacao, coffee ,and avocados.
 They also hold deep cultural and spiritual meaning for the Amazon Indigenous Asháninka and Kukama-Kukamiria peoples, reflecting their coexistence with the rainforest and Indigenous traditional knowledge passed down from generation to generation.